You might have to hold your nose and grit your teeth to read this, but there is probably a lesson or two here.

 Yes, you heard me right.
 I’m attributing “humility” to the New England Patriots.

-By that I don’t mean that the Patriots organization is ego-free and self-deprecating (though Tom Brady sometimes sounds that way).
+By that I don’t mean that the Patriots organization is ego-free and self-deprecating (though Tom Brady sounds that way).

 What I mean is that the way they win takes humility.